holyjak/Testofill-chrome-extension/README.md

 ----------------

 - 2014-01 v1.2 release
-  - JSON config using chrome.storage
+  - JSON config using chrome.storage, move from jQuery to the smaller Sizzle,
 - 2014-01 v1.1 release
   - browser action, work on frames
 - 2012-09-26 v1.0 release